memcached/memcached.github.io/content/features/proxy/_index.md

 ## Why not use a mesh router?

 Memcached's proxy is not intended to replace a mesh router; its scope is much smaller and more performance focused.
-A mesh router may be highly confgurable, with broad support, but will be very slow.
+A mesh router may be highly configurable, with broad support, but will be very slow.
 Caching services (and in this case a caching proxy) can be used to restore performance to a service migrated to a mesh router; for cost or practicality reasons.